aisha-x/THM/Rooms/SOC Level 1/Yara.md

 # Contents:

-1- Understanding YARA Rules
+1. Understanding YARA Rule
-2- The Structure of a YARA Rule
+2. The Structure of a YARA Rule
-3- Use Cases for YARA
+3. Use Cases for YARA
-4- Yara Modules
+4. YARA Modules
-5- Yara tools
+5. YARA Tools
+6. Loki Scanner
+7. Creating a Custom YARA Rule
+8. Using Valhalla for Threat Intelligence

 ---

 # 1- Understanding YARA Rules